 Our Work at Celso Muñoz Primary School is centered around rebuilding seven classrooms, an office, and a library.
 We are also retrofitting four classrooms, all to ensure that students have a safe and disaster-resilient place to learn.
 This school will allow 170 students, between the ages of 6 and 12 to return to school and receive the education they need for a brighter future.

 Whilst we know that our efforts in Morelos have helped to ensure a more resilient future for many students, we know that our work is not done yet and look forward to rebuilding a beautiful and disaster-resilient school in Oaxaca.

-Sign up today to secure your Mexico volunteer spot with us in January 2019.
+Sign up today to secure your Mexico volunteer spot with us!